Just-Bax/onevizion-webhook/readme.md

 - `CHECK`:
   - For `Create` this command is used to relate newly created Trackors to their parent and child Trackors.
 You can use it with `T.FIELDNAME`, `P-TYPE.FIELDNAME`, and `C-TYPE.FIELDNAME`.
   - For `Update`, this command is used to check the equality of field values.
 You can use it with `T.FIELDNAME`, `P-TYPE.FIELDNAME`, and `C-TYPE.FIELDNAME`.

+**You can use my test server to test automation - test.justbax.uz**